-When you submit your training records, it can take us up to eight weeks to process.
-During peaks times (August-January) or if your submission is incomplete, this may take slightly longer.
+When you submit your training records, it can take eight weeks to process.
+During peaks times (August-January) or if your submission is incomplete, this may take significantly longer.

 We recommend that you submit your training records as early as possible to allow time for your records to be verified.